Georgia Explorer

 Day 2 : Tbilisi

-After breakfast take a tour of the old city, including Narikala Fortress and the Mother of Georgia statue.
-Later you are invited to take a stroll along the famous Rustaveli Avenue, visit the National Museum (closed on Mondays) and the Dry Bridge flea market.
-Survey the city from the funicular before going for dinner in a local restaurant.
+After breakfast take a walking tour of the old city, including Narikala Fortress and the Mother of Georgia statue, the Peace Bridge, Metekhi Church, Synagogue, and Rike Park.
+Later, take a stroll along the famous Rustaveli Avenue.

 Tbilisi’s old town stands in the shadow of Mother Georgia’s silvery statue, perched on a hill overlooking a mosaic of multi-coloured houses constructed in the 19th century.
 Nestled together on narrow streets, the homes feature wooden balconies that allow residents to revel in the fresh air.
 Established in the 4th century and fortified over hundreds of years, the ruins of Narikala Fortress also tower over Georgia’s capital, offering visitors spectacular panoramic views.